Mangala-Manmatharaja/SysWhispers2/README.md

 ## 🛠 Features

-✔ Generates header/ASM files for direct syscalls.
+✔ Generates header/ASM files for direct s.

 ✔ Supports all core syscalls with cross-version compatibility.